DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-MharelaAngela/README.md

 * I was introduced to **Discrete Mathematics**, a challenging yet interesting subject.
 * I have understood the difference of DISMATH from other branches of Mathematics.
 * Because of the logic problems about knights and knaves, I was able to have a sort of "preview" of what I will learn from this course.

+###### Basic terms in DISMATH
+* Proposition
+* Logical deduction
+* Axiom
+* Mathematical proof

+The examples given in class helped me to distinguish which statements are propositions and which are not.
+The kinds of TRUTH depending on its beholder were also enumerated.
+* Legal truth
+* Authoritative truth
+* Scientific truth
+* Probable truth
+* Philosophical truth